franza/staticdir/README.md

 ## Purpose

-Provides only the list of files and directories in a mounted folder.
+Provides the list of files and directories in a mounted folder.
 To respond with files use [staticfile](https://github.com/iron/staticfile) along with this one.
 See examples.

 ## Example